 Is Credit Card Interest Tax Deductible?

-When tax time comes around, you're undoubtedly looking for ways to reduce the amount of tax you owe or increase the refund you'll receive.
+When tax time comes around, you're undoubtedly looking for ways to reduce the amount of tax you owe, or increase the refund you'll receive.
 Credit card interest would make a nice deductible expense, especially if you paid hundreds of dollars in interest over the year.
 Unfortunately, many consumers will not be able to deduct the credit card interest they've paid.

 No Deduction for Personal Credit Card Interest

 The 1980s saw major changes to the tax code with the passing of The Tax Reform Act of 1986.
 One of those changes was the elimination of personal credit card interest as a deductible expense.
 You could no longer deduct interest you paid to the credit card companies for everyday credit card purchases.
-You can't even deduct credit card interest if you used the credit card for a purchase whose interest would be deductible if you used another debt instrument, like real estate, home improvements, or college tuition.
+You can't even deduct credit card interest if you used the credit card for a purchase whose interest would be deductible if you used another debt instrument—real estate, home improvements, or college tuition.

 Personal interest extends beyond interest paid on credit cards.
 It also includes interest paid on auto loans and other unpaid bills.

-Exception for Businesses and Self-Employed Individuals
+Exception for Businesses and the Self-Employed

 Credit card interest may be deducted as a business expense for businesses, contractors, and other self-employed individuals.
 For accounting purposes, it's best to use a separate credit card for business expenses.
 You can easily calculate the business interest you've paid by using your monthly credit card billing statements.
 Otherwise, if you use a credit card that you've used for personal and business purchases, you'll have to separate out your business expenses, then calculate the amount of interest you paid for business.